-The first upload of a resource is an edge case of the previous: like for any update of a resource, it is subject to a race condition if two clients try to perform it at the same time (or almost).
+The first upload of a resource is an edge case of the previous.
+Like any update of a resource, it is subject to a race condition if two clients try to perform at the similar times.
 To prevent this, conditional requests can be used: by adding

 If-None-Match with the special value of

 '*', representing any etag.
 The request will succeed, only if the resource didn't exist before:

-If-None-Match will work only with HTTP/1.1-compliant server (and later).
-If you don't know if the server will be compliant, you need first to issue a
+If-None-Match will only work with HTTP/1.1 (and later) compliant servers.
+If unsure if the server will be compliant, you need first to issue a

-HEAD request to the resource to check it.
+HEAD request to the resource to check this.

-Conditional requests are a key feature of HTTP and allow to build efficient and complex applications.
-For caching, or resuming downloads, the only work requested to webmasters is to configure the server correctly (setting up correct etags in some environment can be tricky), and Web developers have nothing to do as the browser will serve the right conditional requests.
+Conditional requests are a key feature of HTTP, and allow the building of efficient and complex applications.
+For caching or resuming downloads, the only work required for webmasters is to configure the server correctly; setting correct etags in some environment can be tricky.
+Once achieved, the browser will serve the expected conditional requests.

-For locking mechanisms, it is the opposite, Web developers need to issue request with the proper headers, while webmasters can rely on the application most of the time to make the check for them.
+For locking mechanisms, it is the opposite: Web developers need to issue a request with the proper headers, while webmasters can mostly rely on the application to carry out the checks for them.

-In both cases, conditional requests are a fundamental feature of the Web.
+In both cases it's clear, conditional requests are a fundamental feature behind the Web.